 Construction of a mission using the FSA diagram can be done at the fourth level of the configuration (Figure 6 on page 9).
 When you first reach this level, you find a "Start" state.
 To add a new state, left-click the Add Tasks button located in the left menu bar, move the pointer to the display area, and left-click again.
 The default new state is a "Stop" state (Figure 7 on page 10).
-You can modify this state by right-clicking it, and choose an appropriate state from the list that pops up.
-The possible states you can choose from are:
+Right-clicking the state icon will popup a list of available states.
+By default, the system is binded to AuRA.naval architecure, and available states are limited to naval applications.
+To change the binding architecture to, for example, AuRA.urban, and create a mission using behaviors for urban applications, you can modify the configuration file (.cfgedit) and set restrict_names to be AuRA.urban and DefaultConfiguration to be urban.cdl.
+The full list of the available states in MissionLab is shown in Table 1.